Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

         3. Locate the blocked file
         4. Choose **Allow on device**

-    2. Right click the install package icon and clik Properties.
+    2. Right click on the download zip file and extract all.

-    3. At the bottom of the general block, click Unblock and then OK.

-    4. Then double click the install package icon and just follow the prompts.
+    3. There should be two files extracted (the bat file and the exe).
+Just double click the .bat file to get started.

+    4. In the batch file, you may want to change the daemon address to one that is geographically close to you:
+        --daemon-address seeds.xcashseeds.us:18281